Sxthya/Sxthya/README.md

 - Just a Chill Guy Who does Coding and some other stuff
-- My dream is to study in IIT
+- My dream is to Become a famouse coder in one of the biggest gaming companies in history
 - I Mostly use HTML,CSS,JS,SCSS,Python etc.
 - I dont usually post stuff in here